On July 20, 1969, former US Navy pilot Neil Armstrong put his left foot on the powdery surface of the moon and uttered the now immortal words:

 There are numerous challenges to putting passengers safely in space, from life-support systems to the physiological effects of micro-gravity.
 Commercial space travel will not go anywhere, however, without one major element: a supply chain in space.
 Previously, the challenge was international logistics.
 Now, the major new trend for the next 30 years and beyond is interstellar logistics.

 Getting anything off the ground and into the air takes huge forces.
-But breaking free of the Earth’s gravitational pull into open space while carrying a full payload - what space logisticians call up mass - takes incredible power (and a huge wallet).
+But breaking free of the Earth’s gravitational pull into open space while carrying a full payload – what space logisticians call 'up mass' – takes incredible power (and a huge wallet).

-Could international (and especially intercontinental) deliveries be faster if they travelled not by land, air or sea, but through low Earth orbit?
+Could international (and especially intercontinental) deliveries be faster if they traveled not by land, air or sea, but through low Earth orbit?
 Right now, the cost of taking large amounts of cargo into low Earth orbit, circling the globe and then depositing the cargo in the right place is prohibitive.

 The rewards, however, could be worthwhile.
 NASA is already discussing the creation of a spaceport that would act as a distribution hub for all supplies going between Earth and the many manned and unmanned space flights scheduled for the decades ahead.